 To change your logo go to the 'Page Master' under the 'Design' menu

 But what to do if you are attacked?
 Close up the boat completely and marvel at the thousands of black dead bodies on your deck in the morning.
-If you are caught outside then the cognoscenti have midge nets to put over their heads, and most people have some sort of midge repellent ('Skin so soft' body spray is apparently not formulated as it once was and is not so good now I am told - do I really believe what a salesman of another product told me?).
+If you are caught outside then the cognoscenti carry midge nets to put over their heads, and most people have some sort of midge repellent ('Skin so soft' body spray is apparently not formulated as it once was and is not so good now I am told — do I really believe what a salesman of another product told me?).
 Making smoke can work, so pipe smokers welcome for a change.